Metformin is one of the most prescribed drugs on the planet with over 120 million people taking it for type 2 diabetes management and weight loss.

 “Fake” low blood sugar

-While this isn’t a negative side effect, it’s important to be aware of when starting on metformin.
+While this isn’t a negative side effect, it’s an important situation to be aware of when starting on metformin.

 When you drop your blood sugars to a “normal” range after running consistently high for a while, you may experience “fake” symptoms of low blood sugar.